harshchandwani/netflixy-gpt/README.md

 - GPT seach bar
 - (Feature)Multi Language Feature
 - Integrate GET APIs
+- Added New categories of Movies
+- Enhanced Results of GPT
+- Now user can Search a movie name
+- Movie Page is Ready
+- Login is much more smoother

 -
 # How will the Browse Page look like